 Plan Description contains notes that can be seen by beneficiaries, such as what type of data is stored within the plan.

-Plan Notes contain information that is only visible by the creator of plan, such as defining the beneficiaries and Merge Authority for plan, so that a summary is provided via dashboard of Inheriti within the My Plans widget.
+Plan Notes contain information that is only visible to the plan creator, such as defining the beneficiaries and Merge Authority for plan.

 The beneficiary section of the platform has four different drop-down menus – Beneficiaries, Minimum Beneficiaries Needed to Unlock Inheritable Data, Beneficiary Backup Shares, and Merge Authority – that define who obtains plan shares and how many shares are required upon merging to unlock inheritable data.